vinayaklearnsML2022/learn_pypi/README.md

 # step 7:
     # create a virtual environment and install python, activate the environment and install the pip
     # requirements from init_setup.sh file

+# step 8:
+	# create test_dummy.py in both unit and integration test folder and return assert True
+	# run pytest -v to check whether all the tests are passing
+# step 9:
+	# list the envlist in tox.ini
+	# list of python versions
+	# list all the commands
+	# run tox in the git bash environment
+	# make sure all hte tests are passing